- Blind Low Vision NZ Guide Dogs and COVID-19

 - Fundraisers offer contact tracing to any member of the public via the NZ Covid-19 Tracker QR Code – the code is specific to each team working together in a suburb.

 - Fundraisers keep a record of all addresses visited to assist with contact tracing.

-- There will be no handout of collateral to people at the door during alert level 2-3.2.
+- There will be no handout of collateral to people at the door during current Orange Traffic Light settings.

 - All fundraisers carry hand sanitiser and iPads are wiped down after each use.

-- If someone is sick, they are required to stay home, without exception and follow the Healthline advice re COVID -19 testing.
+- If someone is sick, they are required to stay home, without exception and follow the Healthline advice regarding COVID-19 testing.

 How do I identify Blind Low Vision NZ fundraisers?

 Legitimate Blind Low Vision NZ face to face fundraisers will:

 - Be wearing an official orange vest displaying the Blind Low Vision NZ logo.